erandi-estrada/MDEF-Portfolio/docs/studio/studio.md

 <h4 style="font-size: 1.5rem; font-weight: normal; margin: 1rem 0 0.5rem 0;">5.
 Ethical Position</h4>
         <p><strong>No luring, no feeding, no disturbance, no forced proximity.</strong><br>
-        Your body becomes a quiet observer—not a manipulator.</p>
+        Your body becomes a quiet observer, not a manipulator.</p>
     </div>

 <!-- Tarjeta 3 -->